Delaware PortalDelaware CodePrevious PageNext PageHome Page

 (1) Pre-puberty and post-puberty children shall be housed separately.
 In no case shall a child under age 12 be housed with a child over age 16 except as approved by the Human Rights and Peer Review committees of the statewide autistic program.

 (2) Residential units shall be provided at the rate of 1 residential unit for each 4 residential pupils except that a maximum of 5 pupils may be housed in 1 residential unit.
-Pupils housed for the purpose of respite care, additionally defined to mean a period not to exceed 12 months, shall not be counted with respect to this provision.
-At no time shall the total number of pupils exceed 6 including respite placements.
+At no time shall the total number of pupils exceed 6.

 (3) Residential teacher coordinators shall be provided for a period of 12 months per year at the rate of 3 full-time equivalent teacher coordinators per residential unit.